 Now we know that backups are important, but what way should you use or which way is the best?
 So in our opinion, the first 2 ways, Backup using the plugin Backuply and Backup using Softaculous WordPress manager are the most convenient, easy and feature-rich options.

 The other two options either lack features or are cumbersome to use as you need to do them manually or they just don't have remote storage options.

 Not having remote storage isn't a deal breaker but it surely adds to the chances of your backup being safe as you can save your backup at multiple locations.

-So at last whatever means you use to backup your WordPress site make sure you do it.
+So at last whatever means you use to create backup make sure you do it.
 You might never need in your life time but if something goes wrong you will realize how important backups are.